ahmad-mirzaei/python-roadmap/00-Problem-Solving/04-Practice.md

 ---

-## 🚀 Next Module
+## 🚀 Next lesson

-The next module is:
+The next lesson is:

 # 🐍 01-Beginner